-Participating companies can range from those with no offshore renewables experience aiming to take a first step into the sector, to established, tier 1 suppliers wanting to benchmark their position and drive business excellence.
+Participating companies can range from those with no offshore renewables experience aiming to take a first step into the sector, to established, suppliers wanting to benchmark their position and drive business excellence.

 Please note, the Expressions of Interest forms (EOIs) are completed as online forms.
 It is not possible to save the form midway through.
 Therefore, we recommend that you review the EOI form initially, but prepare any more substantial written responses offline.
 You can then populate the EOI online by pasting in relevant sections of text.

-Expressions of interest for the North East Scotland programme for 2021, delivered in partnership with Opportunity North East (ONE), will open on Monday 18th January 2021.
-If you are interested in being considered for this programme, an Expression of Interest form will be available shortly.
-Please note, this programme is focused on organisations based in the North East of Scotland only.
-Please complete the North East Scotland Expression of Interest form.
+Expressions of interest for the North East Scotland programme for 2021, delivered in partnership with Opportunity North East (ONE), closed in February 2021.
+Sixteen companies have been selected to partake in this cohort.
+However, if you are interested in being considered for a place on a future programme in this region, please complete the North East Scotland Expression of Interest form.

 The TIGGOR F4OR Programme is based in the North Tyne Combined Authority region in North East England.
 The F4OR programme is being delivered as part of a larger programme of business support, and under the broader TIGGOR programme.
 The programme is being delivered in partnership with the Offshore Wind Growth Partnership (OWGP).

 For more information on the business growth support available and to apply, visit the OWGP website >